Installing Git on Linux, Mac or Windows

 To see if Git is installed on your system, open your terminal and type

 git --version.
 If your terminal returns a Git version as an output, that confirms you have Git installed on your system.
+If not, you have to download Git for Mac or Windows.

 Git and GitHub are different.
 GitHub hosts Git repositories in a central location, whereas Git is a tool that manages multiple versions of source code on GitHub.